Why Harvest Milky Oats?

 Oat straw, oat bran and oatmeal all possess medicinal qualities in their own rights but as a nervine, milky oats are hard to beat.
 Milky oats have a high mineral and protein content which is savored in nutritive teas.
 The anti-depressive alkaloids that have gathered the most attention are trigonelline and avenine.
 As with many alkaloids, they are not very water soluble so preserving the oats in an alcohol-based tincture is the best way to extract these properties.

 Harvesting and Preserving Procedure

-- Inspect the oats by pinching the oat seed between 2 fingers to confirm that the latex (milk) exudes freely.
+- Inspect the oats by pinching the oat seed between you fingers to confirm that the latex (milk) exudes freely.

 - Put on gloves to prevent grass from injuring fingertips.

 - Grab a small amount of oats from the middle of the stalk just below section that the seed heads form.